openstack/python-openstackclient/doc/source/man/openstack.rst

     Increase verbosity of output.
 Can be repeated.

 :option:`-q, --quiet`
-    suppress output except warnings and errors
+    Suppress output except warnings and errors

 :option:`--debug`
-    show tracebacks on errors and set verbosity to debug
+    Show tracebacks on errors and set verbosity to debug

 :option:`--enable-beta-commands`
     Enable beta commands which are subject to change